 • Checking cyclist numbers at a rest stop to ensure they are all accounted for;

-• Driving one of the event vehicles, which include the rest stop vehicles, the mechanic vans, the rest stop supply and sweep vehicles, and even the big Gear Truck;
+• Driving one of the event vehicles, which include the rest stop vehicles, the mechanic vans, the rest stop supply and sweep vehicles.

 • Setting up informal water stops along the route;